Our system includes powerful reports that provide detailed analytics for your email campaigns.

-- The Reports & Statistics Window contains a list of all email campaigns that have been successfully completed.
-You can sort the table by clicking on any of the column headings.
+The Reports & Statistics Window contains a list of all email campaigns that have been successfully completed.
+You can sort the table by several conditions:

-- By clicking on Export campaign reports link you can export email campaign reports in batch.
-The PDF file will be exported with overall information for each campaign for the previously set time interval.
+By clicking on Export campaign reports button you can export email campaign reports in batch.
+More about exporting reports for several campaigns.

-- View report—click the View Icon to open the Email Campaign Statistics Window.
+- Reports —click to open the Email Campaign Statistics Window

-- Export report—click the Export Icon to download a Microsoft Excel version of the campaign statistics
+- Save as PDF—click to download a PDF version of the campaign statistics

 - Email Opens